Decompositions of commutative monoid congruences and binomial ideals: Coprincipal and mesoprimary components of binomial ideals

-\begin{prop} The ideal $\WwpI$ in Definition~\ref{d:Wwp} is mesoprimary with associated mesoprime~$\Irp$.
-More precisely, if $I$ induces the congruence $\til$ on~$Q$, then $\WwpI$ induces the common refinement of the coprincipal congruences $\til_w^P$ cogenerated by the elements in~$\ww$ along~$P$.
-Every witness monomial $t^w$ for $w\in\ww$ lies in the $P$-socle modulo~$\WwpI$. \end{prop} \begin{proof} The claim has little content if $P = \nothing$, as then $\Irp = I_\rho = I_P$, so assume $P \neq \nothing$.
-The common refinement~$\app$ of coprincipal congruences in question is mesoprimary by Proposition~\ref{p:mesorefine}.
-Every witness in~$\ww$ lies in the socle modulo~$\app$ because witnesses have maximal image, under the further quotient by Green's relation, among elements at which the $P$-mesoprime of~$I$ is fixed to be~$\Irp$.
+\begin{prop} If\/ $\ww\!$ consists of $I$-witnesses for~$P$, then the ideal $\WwpI$ in Definition~\ref{d:Wwp} is mesoprimary with associated mesoprime~$\Irp$.
+Moreover, if $I$ induces $\til$ on~$Q$, then $\WwpI$ induces the common refinement of the coprincipal components $\til_w^P$ cogenerated by the elements in~$\ww$ along~$P$.
+Every cogenerator of~$\WwpI$ lies in~$\ww$. \end{prop} \begin{proof} The claim has little content if $P = \nothing$, as then $\Irp = I_\rho = I_P$, so assume \mbox{$P \neq \nothing$}.
+Since $\WwpI$ contains monomials by definition, it suffices by Theorem~\ref{t:chain} to verify that $\WwpI$ induces the common refinement~$\app$ of coprincipal congruences in question, given that $\app$ is mesoprimary by Theorem~\ref{t:P-coprincipal} and Proposition~\ref{p:mesorefine}.

-By construction (specifically, Definition~\ref{d:cogenerated} and Lemma~\ref{l:coprincipal}), the mesoprimary congruence~$\app$ refines the congruence~$\app'$ induced by~$\WwpI$: the monomial ideal $\MwpI$ sets all elements outside of the order ideal equivalent to one another, and the generators of~$I_\rho$ carry out the remaining required identifications.
+By construction (specifically, Definition~\ref{d:cogenerated}; cf.~Remark~\ref{r:Wwp}), the mesoprimary congruence~$\app$ refines the congruence~$\app'$ induced by~$\WwpI$: the monomial ideal $\MwpI$ sets all elements outside of the order ideal equivalent to one another, and the generators of~$I_\rho$ carry out the remaining required identifications.
 The harder direction is showing that no more relations are introduced.

 Since $\WwpI$ is obtained from an extension to the localization~$\kk[Q]_P$ along~$P$, we may as well assume that $Q = Q_P$, so $P$ is the maximal ideal of~$Q$.
-By construction, the congruences induced by $I$ and~$I_\rho$ each individually refine the congruence~$\app$ (not to be confused with~$\app'$ here); for $I_\rho$ this uses the fact that the $P$-mesoprime of~$I$ at $w \in \ww$ induces the $P$-prime congruence of~$\til$ at~$w$.
+The congruences induced by $I$ and~$I_\rho$ each individually refine the congruence~$\app$ (not to be confused with~$\app'$ here); for~$I$ this is by Theorem~\ref{t:coprincipal}, and for~$I_\rho$ this is by Corollary~\ref{c:one} (see also Remark~\ref{r:semifree}).
 Therefore both of $I$ and~$I_\rho$ are ideals graded by~$Q/\app$.
-Furthermore, Lemma~\ref{l:sum} implies that $\WwpI$ is graded by~$Q/\app$ as well: although $\app'$ is refined by~$\app$ (which is a~priori the wrong way for the refinement to go if $\WwpI$ is to be graded by~$Q/\app$), the refinement merely partitions the set of monomials that map to~$0$ modulo~$\WwpI$.
+We deduce that $\WwpI$ is graded by~$Q/\app$ as well, since $\MwpI$ is a monomial ideal and hence is automatically graded by~$Q/\app$.
+Consequently, each non-nil congruence class of~$\app'$ is contained in some congruence class of~$\app$.